corb555/LiteBuild/docs/readme.md

     * Defines global parameters (e.g., `PROJECT_NAME`, `PREVIEW`) available for templating throughout the file.
     * Can contain a `PARAMETERS` sub-section to define default parameters for any rule (lowest precedence).

-4. **TARGETS:**
+4. **PROFILES:**
-    * Each key under `TARGETS` defines a specific build target.
+    * Each key under `PROFILES` defines a specific set of parameters.
-    * Contains the data unique to that target, such as source file lists.
+    * Contains the data unique to that profile, such as source file lists.
-    * Can contain a `PARAMETERS` sub-section to provide target-specific parameter overrides (medium precedence).
+    * Can contain a `PARAMETERS` sub-section to provide profile-specific parameter overrides (medium precedence).

 5. **`WORKFLOW:**
     * Defines the build workflow as a list of steps.